Somfic/som/checklist.md

 [ ] Unsupported claims of greater "ease of use"
 [ ] Obviously rigged benchmarks
    [ ] Graphics, simulation, or crypto benchmarks where your code just calls
-       handwritten assembly through your FFI
+       handwritten assembly through your FFIca
    [ ] String-processing benchmarks where you just call PCRE [ ] Matrix-math benchmarks where you just call BLAS [ ] Noone really believes that your language is faster than: